Last updated: September 25, 2023

 - There is an added responsibility for collecting and interpreting test results.

-Do POCTs measure up?
+Do they measure up?

 Many POCT testing devices are FDA (Food and Drug Administration) approved.
 POCT devices are available for a variety of drug testing panels.
-However, they contain various cut-off levels that determine a positive or negative result.
+However, they contain various cut-off levels that determines a positive or negative result.
 Moreover, depending on the manufacturer, there is a difference in the specificity and sensitivity of the assays used.
-This can be a problem.

 Most of these instant test methods perform nearly as well as laboratory tests.
 That said, opiates, amphetamines, PCP, and benzodiazepines have a greater cross-reactivity with other substances.
 Employers often include these commonly abused drugs on the test panel.
 This fact influences an employer’s decision on whether or not to use these tests.